-These Guidelines set out 11 core principles of supervision applicable to stockbroking companies and their representatives under the SC's principles-based regulation and the requirement to comply with the AML / CFT Guidelines.
-These Guidelines also set forth the standards expected of stockbroking companies, their representatives and where applicable, their employees, in market and business conduct.
-As a matter of guidance, these Guidelines provide several examples and scenarios to illustrate conducts and activities which in the SC's opinion constitute market abuses and unethical business conduct.

-The SC will be guided by these Guidelines in considering whether any stockbroking companies and their representatives have taken reasonable steps to organise and manage their business affairs responsibly.
+- 2.01 The Guidelines on Market Conduct and Business Practices for Stockbroking Companies and Licensed Representatives is issued by the SC pursuant to section 377 of the CMSA. - 2.02 These Guidelines set out the core principles of supervision under the SC's principlesbased regulation and the requirement to comply with the AML/CFT Guidelines. - 2.03 These Guidelines also set forth the standards for market and business conduct.
+As a matter of guidance, these Guidelines provide several examples and scenarios to illustrate conducts and activities which in the SC's opinion constitute market abuses and unethical business conduct. - 2.04 The SC will be guided by these Guidelines in considering whether any stockbroking companies and their licensed representatives have taken reasonable steps to organise and manage their business affairs responsibly.
 The SC views any breach of the Guidelines as serious misconduct as breaches reflect adversely on the fit and properness of the licensed persons, which may result in the SC taking regulatory or other appropriate actions against them.